4ndrelim/4ndrelim.github.io/content/blog/krabi/index.md

 <br>

 Day 1 was smooth enough.
 Plane.
 Land.
 Chartered bus.
 Villas.
 Food.
-Some parading and shameless flexing with a Thai diner auntie.
+Oh and already some parading and shameless flexing with a Thai diner auntie.
 The excitement and chatter that night brought little sleep.

 We were overly specific with our choice of villas and we can thank Na Wei for scouting and camping for the best deals that met our annoyingly strict demands.
 After all, it matters.
-A good common area, decent amenities, enough space to breed shenanigans, laughter, and simple fun.
+A good common area and decent amenities go a long way to ensure ample space to breed shenanigans, laughter, and simple fun.

 <details>
     <summary>Well, there was one slight hiccup..</summary>